 Bee chattered as she went.
 “Dip, dip, dip, stick.
 Now Mummy’s turn.
 Now turn me.
 Dip, dip, dip in glue, and stick on mask.
 This Mummy sheep mask.
 That baby sheep mask.
 Dip, dip, dip….” and so on, in that endless way that only toddlers can.

 It took a couple of days for all that glue to dry.
 This above photo was taken about 12 hours or so after we’d finished gluing.
 I think turning the masks over like this helped to quicken the process by allowing more airflow.
-(If you don’t have a few days to wait, you might like to try these yarn wrapped woolly sheep instead).
+(If you don’t have a few days to wait, you might be better off making these yarn wrapped woolly sheep instead).

 Once they were dry, I cut out some ears (from the middle part of paper plates) and glued them onto the back.
 Because our masks were so heavy due to being chock-a-block full of cotton balls, I also stuck some harder cardboard to the back to stiffen it a little bit.
 (I imagine you wouldn’t need to do this is you were a bit more conservative with your cotton wool and glue usage though.)